Maki Mirage: Soviet operational and tactical espionage

 Ven Sian Liu was born in 1904 to a rural family from China, and his parents had died en route to Vladivostok.
 At the age of nine taken in by the Popov family, both doctors, Ven Sian joined the Red Army immediately after the October Revolution at the age of 14.
 Fighting in Europe during the Russian Civil War, Ven Sian was eventually transferred to the GRU, military intelligence.
 He worked in surveillance over "immigrants" the contemporary term by the Soviet state for Chinese and Korean residents of the Soviet Far East, most born in the USSR.
 Following this, Ven Sian participated in the undeclared "war against the Japanese", covert operations in Manchuria that occurred in the 1930s before WWII.
 In 1937, he engaged in two GRU operations in Manchuria, but returned home and found out that his Korean wife and her son had been deported to Uzbekistan.
 His Korean wife's son died soon after the deportation to Kazakhstan.
 His wife blamed Ven Sian for her son's death and this ended their marriage.
 Despite this, Ven Sian Liu continued to work for the Soviet police MVD as an indirect employee of the state.
 Later he fought in WWII in the defense against Germany and performed reconnaissance.
 After the war, he ran a store in Bukhara.

-Van in Zun was the chief (nachalʹnik) of the Chinese NKVD regiments, while Khan Chan Ger was the head of the Korean NKVD regiments—each regiment participated in the deportation of their nationalities.
 The list of participants in the Maki Mirage documentary Agent Prizrak (Ghost Agent) listed only two East Asian NKVD officers, Khan Chan Ger and Van In Zun.
 Yet, because of the Soviet deportations of the Chinese and the Koreans and the photos obtained (which are present on this page), we know that there were NKVD regiments made up of only Chinese and Koreans respectively.
 Thus, the listing of the regimental leaders Khan and Van hints at a much larger recruitment, participation and roles played by the Soviet Chinese and Koreans in Maki Mirage.
 The pictures above from Blagoveshchensk are indicative of the missions (3 Koreans in one photo and 3 Chinese in another).
-They are on the Chinese border in Blagoveshchensk expressly to begin their operations (and not for sightseeing).
-Official photos were taken because they were to embark on the said missions.
+They are on the Chinese border in Blagoveshchensk, Russia to begin their operations (and not for sightseeing).
+Official photos at the OGPU/NKVD photo studio were taken because they were to embark on the said missions.